Skip to content

 Zillow

 Thinking the county’s value could be way off, you might Google “What’s my house worth?” and have Zillow give you a $325K Zestimate®.
 Let’s stop right there.
 If you think the county has a hard time valuing a property, Zillow knows even less and is only able to give you a very, very general number based on lots of different factors.
 So don’t trust Zillow to give you a sound property value.
+The same limitation applies to all automated valuation models (AVMs), including those built into real estate portals, lender tools, and appraisal district websites themselves.
+None of these models can see your property’s specific condition, renovation status, or the local factors that make your street different from the one two blocks over.

 Cost Value